 The mandate defined six initial countries of particular interest and requested a further four member countries of the Organisation for Economic Co-operation and Development (OECD) be defined during the course of the research.
-The initial six countries are: Estonia (EE), Israel (IL), Republic of Korea (KR), the Netherlands (NL), the United Kingdom (UK) and the United States of America (US).
+The initial six countries are: Estonia (EE), Israel (IL), Republic of

+Korea (KR), the Netherlands (NL), the United Kingdom (UK) and the United States of America (US).

-During the course of the study, three cybersecurity readiness rankings were used in order to identify top-ranking OECD countries from which the FDFA could chose: the Global Security Index (2014) by ITU/ABI Research, the Cyber Power Index (2011) by Booze Allen Hamilton, and the report Cyber-security: the vexed questions of global rules (2012) by the Security and Defence Agenda, a think-tank that has been incorporated into Friends of Europe.
+During the course of the study, three cybersecurity readiness rankings were used in order to identify top-ranking OECD countries.
+The Global Security Index (2014) by International Telecommunication Union (ITU) and ABI Research, the Cyber Power Index (2011) by Booze Allen Hamilton, and the report Cyber-security: the vexed questions of global rules (2012) by the Security and Defence Agenda, a thinktank that has been incorporated into Friends of Europe.
 A suggestion of countries be included on the research list was composed accordingly.

 The main criteria for suggestion were: